bilgino/angularforddd/README.md

 In the second example, domain logic is decoupled from the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible improves usability and allows easier refactoring.
-Neither domain state nor domain logic should be written as part of the client (UI controller).
+Neither domain state nor domain logic should be written as part of the UI controller.

 **» Feature services**<br/>

-Furthermore, using feature services for structural and behavioral modeling while domain models remain pure value containers is another common bad practice in Angular projects.
-Building rich domain models is a major objective in object-oriented design to keep our code in good condition.
+Subsequently, using feature services for structural and behavioral modeling while domain models remain pure value containers is another common bad practice in Angular projects.
+Building rich domain models is a major objective in object-oriented design to keep the code base in good condition.

 A common practice in Angular projects is to use feature services or the "Fat Service, Skinny Model" pattern: